 As is so often the case, science fiction offers a spectrum starting from scenarios set (of necessity) in the present or near future which adhere strictly to the known – or perhaps I should say, the currently accepted – rules of physics or an extrapolation thereon.
 Something like Star Wars would be at the opposite end and everybody else would sit along the line somewhere.

 To be honest, I really don’t care.
 I’ve tried to think through my universe and make it plausible, so I avoid some of the more obvious mistakes.
 Some spotty student with nothing better to do may well be able to tear apart my world-building but my aim was to tell a story that would grab and hold a reader.
 I’m never going to please everybody and if readers wish to ignore my work as ‘soft’ SF – so be it.

 Oh, and before I finish, I must point out that science is not immutable.
 In 1920 the Galaxy was estimated at 65,000 light years in diameter.
-With better equipment and more knowledge, we now estimate the diameter at nearly double that amount.
+With better equipment and more knowledge, we now estimate the distance at more like 105,000+.
 That picture at the top of the post shows galaxies – hundreds of them.
 Maybe one of them is a Galaxy ‘far, far away’.
 We now know that stars and planets are much weirder than we could ever have imagined.
 We know that there are no rainforests on Venus and no four-armed Martians on Mars.
 It’s mathematically accepted that there are more than four dimensions.
 Etc etc.